 To ensure accurate data, Google removes invalid clicks and impressions produced both by automated services (non-human users) and human traffic (found to be suspicious or illegitimate).
 This activity is sometimes known as "spam filtering."
-The number of impressions and clicks that were removed, and considered invalid for your ads, is available in reporting in the invalid traffic category of metrics.
+The number of impressions and clicks that were removed, and considered invalid for your ads, is available in reporting in the invalid traffic category of reporting metrics.

 How filtration is done

 Google's Ad Traffic Quality team has numerous systems in place to detect suspicious activity.
-These systems are regularly updated, and all filtration is performed so that the user (browser, robot, and so on) isn't given any indication that their traffic has been flagged for filtration.
+These systems are regularly updated, and all filtration is performed so that the user (browser, robot, and so on) isn't given any indication that their traffic was flagged for filtration.
 This helps retain the effectiveness of traffic quality filtering.

 Pre-bid and post-serve filtration

 Depending on when the traffic is identified as invalid, Google will remove it either before inventory is bid on, or after an event occurs (like a click or impression).
 Traffic that is removed pre-bid is never bought (because it wasn't bid on), and traffic that is removed post-serve is not paid for (because it is credited back to your account).

 To help further minimize your risk, we have integrated with HUMAN which serves as an extra safety check for our invalid traffic defenses.
 This additional safeguard requires no configuration or changes from you.

 Kinds of traffic that get filtered